-‘M’ is for Market, is Dandenong Market’s latest visual arts acquisition.
-‘M’ is for Market is a sculpture by Melbourne artist Anne Ross - the work was commissioned by Dandenong Market to commemorate our 150th anniversary.
+‘M’ is for Market is Dandenong Market’s latest visual arts acquisition.
+The artwork is a sculpture by Melbourne artist Anne Ross.
+The work was commissioned by Dandenong Market to commemorate our 150th anniversary.

-Anne’s work is renowned for its vibrancy and quirkiness.
+Anne’s work is famous for its vibrancy and quirkiness.
 She’s an experienced sculptor who has worked on many public sculpture commissions in Australia and overseas.
 Anne delights in surprising viewers of her work, creating sculptures with distinct personalities.

 ‘M’ is for Market is made of bronze and weighs over two tonnes, including its plinth (base).
 Anne spent many labour intensive hours bringing ‘M’ to life based on her original pencil drawings.
 She was hands-on throughout every stage of the sculptural process which is now considered to be an ‘old school’ way of working.
 This traditional approach means that Anne’s final work looks just as she intended.